hpe-dev-incubator/hpe-dev-portal/content/blog/explore-the-hpe-greenlake-for-compute-ops-management-rest-api-using-curl-and-postman.md

 ![blog figure16](/img/greenlake-com-ops-api-curl8.png)

-Hit the **Send** button to get a **200 OK** status response indicating success and a JSON body with the details of two compute servers on boarded and assigned to the corresponding application for the user's account.
+Hit the **Send** button to get a **200 OK** status response indicating success and a JSON body with the details of two compute servers on-boarded and assigned to the corresponding application for the user's account.

 ![blog figure17](/img/greenlake-com-ops-api-curl9.png)